 Prescription drug abuse often forces someone to use a pill meant to aid their health in a way that is compulsive and dangerous.
 The problem of prescription pill abuse affects all age groups and involves many different types of medication.
 Opioid painkillers, mental health medications, and stimulants are the most commonly abused categories of medication.

 Detoxification and treatment for prescription pill abuse can be essential tools in overcoming this harmful addiction.
-At Intrepid Detox, we have all the resources necessary to help you detox from prescription drugs and get you back on the right track.
+At Intrepid Detox, we have all the resources necessary to help you with drug addiction and get you back on the right track.

-Prescription pills are a vital part of our health industry but can also easily be abused.
-Statistics show that as many as 18-20 million people used prescription pills in a way not advised by their doctor.
+Prescription drugs are a vital part of our health industry but can also easily be abused.
+Statistics show that as many as 18-20 million people used prescription medication in a way not advised by their doctor.
 This represents as much as 7% of the population of the United States.
+Prescription drug withdrawal symptoms can emerge when a person becomes addicted.

 All controlled substances were made for a specific purpose and can be beneficial when used correctly.
 However, all drugs (even prescription drugs) can change how your brain works.
 Over time, these changes can affect judgment, self-control, and decision-making.
 Misuse can also lead to addiction, overdose, and other serious health issues.
-With most prescription pills, especially opioids, the more you take the more you crave.
+With most prescription drugs, especially opioids, the more you take the more you crave.
+Prescription drug detox centers like ours are dedicated to helping you and your loved ones overcome their addiction.

 While each of the medications mentioned can provide necessary pain management and increase the quality of life, they do pose significant dangers.
 Many opioid addicts never used other drugs recreationally before becoming addicted to pain meds.
 Addiction can also occur in a short time and with limited use.
 Depending on the level of pain experienced, people may abuse a medication to avoid said pain without being under the influence of the drug’s addictive tendencies.